 In the EU, the minimum bottled alcoholic strength of Gin is 37.5% ABV.
 In the US it's 40%, so no matter where you live, Strane Gin's 76% ABV will kick you in the face.

-A very cool side effect of this Gin is time travel, as drinking it might take you back in the 18th century when Gin was sipped fresh out of a still at around 80% ABV.
+A very cool side effect of this Gin is time travel, as drinking it might take you back to the 18th century when Gin was sipped fresh out of a still at around 80% ABV.
 While this is probably not your everyday Gin, it surely accounts for a remarkable tasting experience!

 7. The strongest Vodka